 The ACS-ATM card is a high-performance server card designed to concentrate the entire bandwidth of the integrated access system into a high-speed ATM link.
-The input to this card is derived from WAN T1 and/or E1 interfaces, from any of the user cards in the system's eight chassis user slots and an 10-Base-T ethernet port for wirespeed LAN extension.
+The input to this card is derived from WAN T1 and/or E1 interfaces, from any of the user cards in the system's eight chassis user slots and an ethernet port.
 All existing user interfaces are supported, including voice and data.

-The card currently supports ATM Segmentation and Reassembly (SAR) processor and a DS3 electrical interface (BNC connectors).
+The card currently supports a DS3 electrical interface.
 In this release, only the UNI is supported.
 The ACS-ATM card circuitry is capable of supporting ATM Adaptation Layers AAL0, AAL1, AAL3, AAL4, and AAL5.